-Residents of Norwood section H get piped water
+Residents of Norwood Section H get piped water

-The system was commissioned into service recently by Minister of National Security and Member of Parliament for St James North Western, where Norwood is located, Dr Horace Chang.
+The system was commissioned into service recently by St James North Western Member of Parliament Dr Horace Chang who is also the national security minister.

 The work was undertaken by the National Water Commission (NWC) and involved extensive pipe-laying and leak repairs.
 More than 46 households are being served by the system.

 Roger Esson, who has lived in the area for several years, said he is “very happy for the delivery of the water by the NWC.
-We on this side (Norwood Section H) really needed the water… and we have to give thanks”.
+We on this side really needed the water… and we have to give thanks”.

-The Norwood Section H water project forms part of the NWC's strategic imperative to extend access by residents to the commodity.
+The Norwood Section H water project forms part of the NWC's strategic imperative to extend residents' access to the commodity.

-Development of the system falls under phase one of the NWC's multimillion-dollar Norwood Water Supply Improvement Project, which is being done through contractors Frederick Rodrigues and Associates Limited.
+Development of the system falls under phase one of the commission's multimillion-dollar Norwood Water Supply Improvement Project, which is being done through contractors Frederick Rodrigues and Associates Limited.

 It is also intended to lay the groundwork for regularising the community's informal network.